junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 6. A weighted approach to project BPM instead of binary/simple average approach for better audio quality
 7. Master sync is the stretched acapella, which allows for easier video marriage
 8. Increased use of open-source plugins
-9. Silence at the start for better mastering compliance
+9. Silence at the start & end for better mastering compliance